Ongoing development cooperation

 Bilateral cooperation with Zambia

-An agreement was reached with Sida in December last year regarding an inception phase to develop a project plan for a 5-year development cooperation project between ZEMA and KemI.
+An agreement was reached with Sida in December 2018 regarding an inception phase to develop a project plan for a 5-year development cooperation project between ZEMA and KemI.
 The proposed intervention aims at reducing the risks to human and animal health and the environment from the use of chemicals by supporting the implementation of new and subsidiary chemicals legislation in Zambia.
-The programme is a part of the Swedish Chemicals Agency’s development cooperation and is supported from Sida.
+The programme is a part of the Swedish Chemicals Agency’s development cooperation and is supported by Sida.

 Other ongoing bilateral cooperation